Note: Files are in Adobe (PDF) format.

 Condensed Interim Balance Sheets

-The changes in Balance Sheets were mainly due to:
+The changes in most balance sheet lines were mainly due to:

-Apart from the above, movements in working capital items were mainly due to timing differences.
+Apart from the above, the change in net assets was mainly due to the total comprehensive loss of S$4.2 million, and changes in working capital items were mainly due to timing differences.

 Condensed Interim Consolidated Cash Flow Statement